Picus303/BFA/README.md

 This would requires making the model causal (currently it isn't, in order to maximize accuracy) and write an inference function that can handle this method.

 The [training](./training) directory contains the code used to preprocess the data and train the model.

+It would also be interesting to support .TextGrid files for annotations (input).

 ## Licence